 “Hey there, my name is Ryan Wexler and I am a Product Development Engineer with the Bose Health Division.
 I’ve helped design many of the headphones Bose has released over the last 7 years.
 I’m a believer in combining structured problem solving and dynamic teamwork to reach innovative solutions.
 I hold a B.S and an M.S. in Mechanical Engineering from Northeastern University and Purdue University, respectively.
 My subject matter expertise resides in miniaturization of electromechanical assemblies, ergonomics of wearables, and mechanical technology maturation.”

-Our Fall Application Window has closed.
-Stay Tuned for the Winter Application Window!
+Our Winter Application Window has closed.
+Stay Tuned for updates on our Summer Programs and Fall ’21 Application Window!